MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/deployment-strategy.md

 ## Step 3: Configure capabilities
 After onboarding endpoints, configure the security capabilities in Microsoft Defender ATP so that you can maximize the robust security protection available in the suite.

-Maximize the security features of the suite by configuring capabilities such as:
+Capabilities include:

 - Endpoint detection and response
 - Next-generation protection